utc-simcenter/git-devops-workshop/README.md

 A copy of the original presentation of the workshop [can be found here](https://youtu.be/ribXK4al2ZY).

 ## License
+© 2022 Carson Woods, Regents of the University of Tennessee at Chattanooga

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).